 #5 - E-mail your Previous Clients

 Every Professional Photographer knows how important it is to have a proper database of your previous customers.
-Updating them about your current offers, or new blog posts, can guarantee you an income on 2 different levels:
+Updating them about your current offers or new blog posts can guarantee you an income on two different levels:

 a. they can make a new booking for themselves

 b. they can inform their friends about your offer.

 So, I strongly recommend creating an e-mail dedicated to your previous customers about Mini-Sessions.

 However, due to the fact that they have already used your services before, you can additionally include a special gift (such as a 10% OFF voucher or additional photo product after the session).
 Be sure to put it in the title and in the main graphic as well because it will catch their attention.